adjust/windows_sdk/README.md

 ### <a id="pre-installed-trackers"></a>Pre-installed trackers

-If you want to use the Adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.
+If you want to use the Adjust SDK to recognize users whose devices came with your app preinstalled, follow these steps.

 1. Create a new tracker in your [dashboard].
 2. Set the ```DefaultTracker``` property of your `AdjustConfig`: